British foreign minister asks U.S. to reconsider immunity in crash that killed U.K. teen

 “We want to see justice done for the family,” Adderley told the BBC on Monday.

-British Prime Minister Boris Johnson said Monday that he hoped Anne Sacoolas would return to the U.K. and would raise the issue with the White House.
+British Prime Minister Boris Johnson said Monday that he hoped Anne Sacoolas would return to the U.K. and said he would raise the issue with the White House.

 "I do not think that it can be right to use the process of diplomatic immunity for this type of purpose,” Johnson said in a television interview.

-Dunn's mother, Charlotte Charles, told NBC News Saturday that she wants Sacoolas to return and "see what she's done."
+Dunn's mother, Charlotte Charles, told NBC News on Saturday that she wants Anne Sacoolas to return and "see what she's done."

 Charles, 44, and the teen's father, Tim Dunn, 55, are hoping U.S. authorities, including President Donald Trump himself, will intervene.